Marcus Vipsanius Agrippa (64/63-12 BCE): Roman politician, friend of the emperor Augustus.

 The political situation was confused.
 Caesar's right-hand man Marc Antony was now in charge of the state.
 As consul, he had restored some normalcy to Roman political life.
 Several plans of the dictator had been annulled, the murderers had been pardoned and kicked upstairs to unimportant provinces, but all key appointments had gone to people devoted to Julius Caesar.
 And Caesar's fortune had been spent.

 In April 44, Octavian arrived in Rome and demanded his share of the inheritance - but the money was no longer there.
-The young Caesar immediately asked support from conservative senators, who believed that they could use the inexperienced adolescent to remove Marc Antony and gain more powers for the Senate.
+The young Caesar immediately asked support from conservative senators, who believed that they could use the inexperienced adolescent to remove Mark Antony and gain more powers for the Senate.
 At the same time, Octavian demanded that the assassins of Caesar would be punished.
-The young man's popularity forced Marc Antony to remove one of the assassins, Decimus Junius Brutus, from his governorship in Gallia Cisalpina.
+The young man's popularity forced Mark Antony to remove one of the assassins, Decimus Junius Brutus, from his governorship in Gallia Cisalpina.

 When the latter refused, Antony marched to the north, and started to besiege him in Mutina (modern Modena).
 The Senate now decided to send an army to support those who were besieged, commanded by the consuls Aulus Hirtius and Gaius Vibius Pansa, and Octavian.
 The latter received the rank of propraetor, which ensured the loyalty of many soldiers.
-Fighting was incredibly bloody, the two consuls were killed, and in the end, Marc Antony was forced to flee to Gaul.
+Fighting was incredibly bloody, the two consuls were killed, and in the end, Mark Antony was forced to flee to Gaul.
 We know that Gaius Maecenas took part in these fights and it is likely that Agrippa was there too.

 When Decimus Brutus wanted to thank Octavian, he received as reply that he had wanted to defeat Antony, not help the murderers of Caesar.
 Now, Decimus understood that he had to flee as well, and Octavian marched on Rome with the legions he rightfully commanded, demanding the consulship for the year that had just started, 43.
 The Senate, which had once believed it could use the man, had no means to prevent this coup d'état.
 In the same year, Agrippa started a less spectacular political career: he obtained the tribuneship.